-Social Services is working with DHS to develop a pilot project that will focus services to African American youth by addressing emergency mental health needs at an urgent care facility that will be used as a first contact resource.
-Sustaining the program beyond the pilot with 7.0 FTEs will cost \$700,000 annually, this will be accomplished by shifting existing staff and resources in the Proposed Budget.
+Description: Social Services is working with DHS to develop a pilot project that will focus services to African American youth by addressing emergency mental health needs at an urgent care facility that will be used as a first contact resource.
+Sustaining the program beyond the pilot with 7.0 FTEs will cost \$700,000 annually, this will be accomplished by shifting existing staff and resources in the Proposed

-Expenditure Impact:

-2024 700,000
+Budget.

+Health and Wellness Service Team Social Services

-2025 700,000
+Expenditure Impact 2024 700,000 2025 700,000

+Revenue Impact - -

-Fund Balance Impact:
+Fund Balance Impact - -

-FTE Impact:

-7.00
+Levy Impact - -

-7.00
+FTE Impact 7.00 7.00

-3) Major Change: Organizational Changes in Mental Health Division

-The Mental Health Division is shifting staff to support diversion from jail and state operated services when community treatment and placement is an option.
+3) Major Change: Organizational Changes in Mental Health Division from jail and state operated services when community treatment and placement is an option.
 Revenue generating social worker(s) will move to the front end of programming to assess and support individuals with quicker access to services; a grant funded project manager will develop a training series for community residential providers to increase housing options for clients leaving state operated facilities; and the project manager and training coordinator will facilitate focus groups with community housing providers and case managers to better understand what is needed to provide housing to justice-involved clients.
 The shift in staff coupled with the recent legislation has shifted the burden from Ramsey County to the State of Minnesota for individuals who are determined to be Mentally III and Dangerous.
-This will result in savings estimated at (\$1,200,000) annually.
+This will result in savings estimated at (\$1,200,000) annually